drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 “oh fuck,” etc. But I got paywalled by Figma (yes, my own company), because even they have a limit on how many values they can maintain before charging more $$$.

-The problem exists on both sides.
-It turns out having a button that multiplies your number of database records exponentially isn’t great software architecture either.
+The problem exists on both sides—it turns out having a button that when clicked multiplies your number of database records isn’t great software architecture either.
 At least both devs and designers agree on this!
 ```

+You can see how 1 → 2 layers, or “axes,” was a non-issue.
+But going beyond 2 layers to 3, or more starts to topple your system.
+It accelerates to a point that you can’t even hire a design systems team fast enough to maintain it, even assuming you had the budget in the first place (you don’t).
+“There must be a better way,” you say.

 ## Multi-axis-whosie-whatsie?